alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 s1.
 Call the Rural Payments Agency (RPA) to get a your trader registration number and check if you need a licence or if there is a levy on your goods s2.
 Fill in this [form](chrome-extension://gbkeegbaiigmenfmjfclcdgdpimamgkj/views/app.html) or apply in another format as long as you give the same information s3.
-Provide a “security” deposit (ask the RPA how to calculate this and when it will be returned) - if you’re applying for a tender licence you’ll only need to pay this if your quote is accepted s4.
+Pay a “security” deposit (ask the RPA how to calculate this and when it will be returned) - if you’re applying for a tender licence you’ll only need to pay this if your quote is accepted s4.
 You licence will be issued on the CHIEF system within 5 days and will appear when you make your declaration(link to declaration content).
-You can also ask for a paper one if the countries you're exporting to or your goods are going through require this.
+You can also ask for a paper one if the countries you're trading with require this.

 If you want to send your application by email rather by than fax or post you need to [get approval](chrome-extension://gbkeegbaiigmenfmjfclcdgdpimamgkj/views/app.html?uuid=a5765123-3a7c-450e-e981-9c5e37f84ad1).